niranjanshankar/gitreposearch/README.md

 Bulma framework (https://bulma.io/) has been used for CSS layout Basic pagination implemented using GitHub API's response headers

+# What is it about?

+1. This project lets you search public GitHub repositories usig usernames.

+2. The landing page is a repository page.
+A user can search based a GitHub username (e.g., python, angular, google, niranjanshankar, etc.) This will show them a list of repositories related to the user.

+3. Each page displays a max of 15 repositories and there are buttons below to help user navigate to different pages.

+4. On these repositories, the user can click on the "contributors" button to see who are the other cotributors to that repository.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.